Rental Certificate Compliance Verdict

 Check the turnover call first

-What blocks progress?
+What blocks leasing?

-What is the next action?
+What is next?

-Get a next-step review
+Get a Philly file review

 Situation switcher